yashbhangdia/Liquibase_Project/src/main/resources/Readme.md

-# Spring Boot Application 1
+# Liquibase Demo Application
-> This is a demo application made for CI/CD Pipeline implementation and healthchecks
+> This is a demo application made for CI/CD Pipeline implementation and automating database changes using liquibase.
 <!-- > Live demo [_here_](https://www.example.com).
 If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents